RKNF404/chromium-hardening-guide/README.md

 In the short future, the manual style of creating config files will be deprecated.
 I am actively working on a script to generate configuration outputs from a formatted json database as input.
 The configuration input file is already in the repository, just as a preview

-All markdown files are licensed under the Microsoft Public License (`MS-PL`), all configuration files are licensed under the Apache version 2.0 (`Apache-2.0`).
+All markdown files are licensed under the Microsoft Public License (`MS-PL`), all Python scripts and configuration files are licensed under the Apache version 2.0 (`Apache-2.0`).

 ## Quick Links